mattpolzin/idv/README.md

 ### Features
 - [ ] Uninstall Idris 2 versions
+- [ ] Update system install to HEAD of main
 - [ ] List details of a specific installed version (what details exactly, I have not thought through)
   - [ ] Installed packages?
   - [ ] Is Idris 2 API package installed?